MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Got it 💯 — thank you for the clarity.

-When I create each episode package, I’ll give you a clean conversation-only version:
+When I create each episode package, I'll give you a clean conversation-only version:

 no ad notes, no intro/outro placeholders, nothing in brackets — just you and Susana speaking, seamlessly.

 To confirm:

-✅ I’ll delete everything that isn’t part of your or Susana’s dialogue (music cues, sponsor reads, outros).
+✅ I'll delete everything that isn't part of your or Susana's dialogue (music cues, sponsor reads, outros).

-✅ I’ll keep natural conversational transitions so it still flows.
+✅ I'll keep natural conversational transitions so it still flows.

-✅ I’ll deliver the three sections (full convo / Wendy-only extract / dual summary) in one tidy file.
+✅ I'll deliver the three sections (full convo / Wendy-only extract / dual summary) in one tidy file.

-So the next step is easy — whenever you’re ready, just say “Go ahead and make Episode 1,” and I’ll generate that clean .txt session package for you to drop straight into your /70_Video_Audio/MysticRevolution/ folder.
+So the next step is easy — whenever you're ready, just say "Go ahead and make Episode 1," and I'll generate that clean .txt session package for you to drop straight into your /70_Video_Audio/MysticRevolution/ folder.

 ---
 🐬 You said:

 perfect - thank you!!!

 ok we are starting

 i already gave you the first episdoe info above, should i send again

 ---
 ✨ ChatGPT said:

-You don’t need to apologize or resend the whole thing unless you’ve edited it.
+You don't need to apologize or resend the whole thing unless you've edited it.

-Here’s what will help me process it cleanly:
+Here's what will help me process it cleanly:

 ✅ Send or upload the complete transcript text (all lines of dialogue — not just the YouTube description).